 Is Playboy porn?
 I don’t know.
 It depends on who you ask, doesn’t it?
 I think all adults, male or female should have the right to decide what they want to look at, whether it’s a nude painting, a Playboy, or xxx rated videos or photos.

 I think it can be a healthy for men OR women, but it’s an individual choice.
 I don’t think everyone needs porn in their lives by any means.
 Most importantly, we all have different definitions of “porn”.

 I enjoy being with my closest friends, having alone time at home with my pets.
 And of course my favourite new way to de-stress is to indulge in some steamy romance!

 Would wearing a comfy tracksuit at home offer an escape, or feel unnatural?

 Why would I wear a tracksuit at home?
 I don’t have a track!
 I love to lounge around in pyjamas or a vintage slip, a silky robe, or in the nude!
 I have no reason to escape my image, my image is me.
-I did not create an image for the public, I am who I am and I just decided to let it be photographed!
+I did not create an image for the public.
+I am who I am.
+I just decided to let it be photographed!
 When I want to completely relax, I throw on something comfortable like a negligee or robe and I lounge around.

 Dita Von Teese is bringing Dita von Teese: Glamonatrix to the London Palladium 20 April 2020